STUDYANDEXAM

 • We helped a child who was crying.

-• We saw a joker who was playing the guitar.
+• We saw a joker who was playing a guitar.

 A complex sentence can start with either the main clause or the subordinate clause.
 If it starts with the main clause, a comma is not used between the clauses.
 But if it starts with the subordinate clause, a comma must be used after the subordinate clause.